Tailored from £8,700 per person excl. flights

-Leave your mark on the world of the white continent with an Antarctica wildlife and whale-watching holiday with a twist – you’ll be participating in ocean research and a study on the feeding habits of humpback whales with the Woods Hole Oceanographic Institute (WHOI).
+Leave your mark on the world of the white continent with an Antarctica wildlife and whale-watching holiday with a twist – you’ll be participating in ocean research and a study on marine mammals.

 If you’d like a little more time to unwind after a long journey to Ushuaia, there is the option available for a complimentary pre-arrival day in the city, which won’t impact your Antarctica trip.